Games for Teaching Economics

 Students playing economics games

-Toulouse School of Economics, Paris Dauphine University, Toulouse Business School, HEC Paris Executive MBA, AgroParisTech, University of Lille, Sciences Po, ENAC, IMT Atlantique, ENSAI, Mines-Albi, Ecole des Ponts ParisTech, University Rennes 1, MOOC "Manage Your Prices", Purpan, Master EDDEE, Ecole Polytechnique...
+Toulouse School of Economics, Paris Dauphine University, Toulouse Business School, HEC Paris Executive MBA, Maersk, AgroParisTech, University of Lille, Sciences Po, ENAC, IMT Atlantique, ENSAI, Mines-Albi, Ecole des Ponts ParisTech, University Rennes 1, MOOC "Manage Your Prices", Purpan, Master EDDEE, Ecole Polytechnique...

 Some sessions have also been run in 10th or 11th grade or with students who had no prior background in economics.